geleto/cascador-ai/README.md

 You can achieve more complex message structures using these advanced patterns:

 **1. `prompt` as `ModelMessage[]`**
-For text-only renderers (those not created with `.withTemplate` or `.withScript`), you can provide an array of messages directly in the `prompt` property at configuration time.
+For text-only components (those not created with `.withTemplate` or `.withScript`), you can provide an array of messages directly in the `prompt` property at configuration time.
 This is useful for defining few-shot examples or complex initial prompts.
 The user's input at runtime will be appended as the final `user` message.
 ```typescript
 const fewShotAgent = create.TextGenerator({
   model: openai('gpt-4o'),